-7.26 Read Security Registers (48H)
+7.30 Read Security Registers (48H)

 The Read Security Registers command is similar to Fast Read command.
-The command is followed by a 3-byte address (A23-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency fc, on the falling edge of SCLK.
-The first byte
+The command is followed by a 3- or 4-Byte address (A23-A0 or A31-A0) and a dummy Byte, and each bit is latched-in on the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency f_C, on the falling edge of SCLK.
+The first Byte addressed can be at any location.
+The address is automatically incremented to the next higher address after each byte of data is shifted out.
+Once the A9-0 address reaches the last byte of the register (Byte 3FFH), it will reset to 000H, the command is completed by driving CS# high.